Dayan Khan

-Dayan Khan and his queen, Mandukhai, eliminated Oirat power and abolished the taishi system used by both local and foreign warlords.
+Dayan Khan eliminated Oirat and the great Khan of chagatai Altnaa power and abolished the taishi system used by both local and foreign warlords.
 Dayan Khan's victory at Dalan Tergin reunified the Mongols and solidified their identity as Chinggisid people.
-His decision to divide the Six tumens of Eastern Mongolia as fiefs for his sons created decentralized but stable Borjigin rule over the Mongolian Plateau for a century.
+His decision to divide the six tumens of Eastern Mongolia as fiefs for his sons created decentralized but stable Borjigin rule over the Mongolian Plateau for a century.

 Childhood

-It is claimed that Batumongke was the son of Bayanmongke (Bayanmunh) (fl.
+Batumongke was the son of Bayanmongke (Bayanmunh) (fl.
 1470–1480) the Bolkhu jinong (or crown prince/viceroy) of the Borjigin clan and Shiker Taiko (Shihir Taihu) of the Uriyangkhai in Mongolia.
 His paternal grandmother, Sechen, was a daughter of Esen Tayshi of the Oirats.
 Although Bolkhu and his family suffered through life's darkest hours during the reign of Esen and the internal conflict of the Northern Yuan dynasty, they were welcomed by his uncle (brother) Manduul Khan (r.
 1465–1467) soon after his coronation.

 Batumongke's father and his uncle Manduul had come to blows due to warlords' convictions, and Bayanmongke had fled and been murdered.
 Manduul's taishi Ismayil (also known as Isama) then took his wife Shikher and properties.
 In order to save Batumongke's life Shiker gave her child to the Bakhay family to nurse him.
 However, Temur-Qadag of the Tangud (already Mongolicized) took the child from Bakhay.
-Because of his Borjigin blood, Batumongke was well taken care by the Mongol commoners and minor nobles.
+Because of his Borjigin blood, Batumongke was well taken care of by the Mongol commoners and minor nobles.

 At the sudden death of Manduul Khan in 1467, Batumongke was five years old.
 Later he was adopted by Mandukhai Khatun, the widow of Manduul Khan.
 When Mandukhai's loyalists brought back Batumongke, he was suffering echinococcosis.
 Mandukhai had him treated and the boy recovered soon.